holoviz-dev/nbsite/README.md

 -----------------

-# NBSite: Build a tested, sphinx-based website from notebooks
+# NBSite: Build a tested, sphinx-based website from notebooks and all Details.

 |    |    |
 | --- | --- |